-The Naples Daily News reported today that the Watkins family is examining what the future will be for the iconic Naples Beach Hotel & Golf Club, including the possibility that it could be sold.
+The Watkins family is examining what the future will be for the iconic Naples Beach Hotel & Golf Club, including the possibility that it could be sold.
 If that happens, it would mark an end of an era in Naples.

 The hotel has been in the hands of the Watkins family since the 1940s, when Henry Watkins Sr. moved from Ohio to South Florida to purchase the property along with what was then about 90 percent of the land in Naples.
 The family has owned and operated the hotel since then, expanding it and hosting traditions like the free SummerJazz concert series on its lawn overlooking the beach.
 Henry’s grandson Michael Watkins serves as hotel president currently.